pithia-eu/WF-SWIMAGD_IONO_VTEC_API/api/README.md

 ## Overview

-The NOA Workflow API provides a set of endpoints to interact with the NOA (National Oceanic Administration) Workflow scripts.
-These scripts allow you to download various data sets related to space weather and ionospheric conditions.
+The NOA Workflow API provides a set of endpoints to interact with the NOA Workflow scripts.
+These scripts allow you to download various data sets related to NOA.

 ## Features